Chittorgarh, city of courage and devotion

 It is also here that Maharani Padmini and her followers threw themselves into sacrificial fires not to fall into the hands of the Sultan of Delhi (see below).
 It is said that the poetess Meerabai lived here too.

-Vijay Stambh, Victory Tower
+Vijay Stambh, the Victory Tower of Chittorgarh

 The Vijay Stambha is a nine-storey tower built by Maharana Kumbha to commemorate his victory over the Muslim rulers of Malwa and Gujarat in 1440.